webcodr/weblog/content/post/nginx-reverse-proxy-on-raspberry-pi.md

 The validator will tell you, if anything is wrong and why it's not working.

 No errors?
-Great, just restart NGINX and your reverse proxy is working.
+Great, just restart nginx and your reverse proxy is working.

 ~~~ sh
 sudo service nginx restart